Fujikura History

 Optical Fiber development

-Furukawa Electric, Fujikura has been working on Optical Fiber since 1970, began joint development with Nippon Telegraph and Telephone Public Corporation in 1975, and in 1976 developed an extremely low-loss fiber using the MCVD method, discovering that there was an extremely low-loss region on the long wavelength side (received the IEE Best Paper Award).
-In 1980, Furukawa Electric was the first in the world to develop an extremely low-OH fiber using the VAD method, a domestically developed technology, and the realization of this wide low-loss region led to the current wavelength division multiplexing communications.
+Fujikura has been working on Optical Fiber since 1970, and began joint development with Nippon Telegraph and Telephone Public Corporation in 1975.
+In 1976, they developed an extremely low-loss fiber using the MCVD method, and discovered that there was an extremely low-loss region on the long wavelength side (receiving the IEEE Best Paper Award).
+In 1980, they pioneered the development of an extremely low-OH fiber using the VAD method, a domestically developed technology, and the realization of this wide low-loss region led to the development of today's wavelength division multiplexing communications.

 Optical base material manufacturing by VAD method